dann-lam/03-27-2023-Portfolio-Challenge/README.md

 Semantically, I think the site could use improvements, I'm not 100% clear on how or where to put articles and sections.

 All in all, it's an okay site.
-We built this site because building a portfolio website is an important task for any kidn of web developer.
+We built this site because building a portfolio website is an important task for any kind of web developer.

 In the future, it would be nice to have some kind of overlay on each image with a label to show what they are.